-- Life span: is based on the expected economic lifetime of the ships; - Decommissioning costs are based on the EU Ships Recycling Regulation; - Discount rates: based on the average inflation rate of the Netherlands;
+• Life span: is based on the expected economic lifetime of the ships;

+- Decommissioning costs are based on the EU Ships Recycling Regulation; - Discount rates: based on the average inflation rate of the Netherlands;

 Because of the long-term nature of the liability, the greatest uncertainty in estimating the provision is the costs that will be incurred.
 In particular, the Organisation has assumed that the site will be restored using technology and materials that are currently available.
-The provision has been calculated using a discount rate of 1.2% (2022 2.7%), which was the 2023 year end inflation rate of the Netherlands.
+The provision has been calculated using a discount rate of 3.35% (2023 1.2%), which was the 2024 inflation rate of the Netherlands.